We've published over 90 American History Books since 1990, all based upon

 Taking Saipan,

-or in Letters From
+or Letters From the

-the Field by a US
+Field by a US

 Lieutenant at the Battle of the Little Bighorn.